Tutte Invariants for Alternating Dimaps: Characterisations of Extended Tutte Invariants

-Since the final edge to be reduced in each component of any non-empty alternating dimap $ D $ is always an ultraloop, we have $ F(D) \equiv 0 $ if $ w=0 $.
+Since the final edge to be reduced in each component of any non-empty alternating dimap $ D $ is always an ultraloop, we have $ P(D) \equiv 0 $ if $ w=0 $.
 Hence, we assume that $ w \ne 0 $ hereinafter.

-As shown in Lemma~\ref{lem:proper_triloop}, every connected alternating dimap $ D $ of size at least three contains a proper triloop.
+As shown in Lemma~\ref{lem:proper_triloop}, every connected alternating dimap $ D $ of genus zero that has size at least three has a minor that contains a proper triloop.
 By Definition~\ref{def:Extended_Tutte_Invariant}, one variable $ x,y $ or $ z $ is produced if the proper triloop in $ D $ is reduced first.
 If that variable equals zero, a trivial solution will then be obtained.
-Hence, we first characterise extended Tutte invariants under the assumption that $ x,y,z \ne 0 $.
+Hence, we first characterise extended Tutte invariants for alternating dimaps of genus zero under the assumption that $ x,y,z \ne 0 $.